 There are many peaceful tropical fish available for a community aquarium.

-Rosy Barbs are a great choice, they are active, colorful and peaceful.
+Rosy barbs are a great choice as they are active, colorful, and peaceful.

-Their hardy nature makes them easy to care for, so both veterans and beginners can enjoy them.
+Their hardy nature of barbs makes them easy to care for, so both veterans and beginners can enjoy them.

 This shoaling species loves to be in large groups.
 The more you can keep, the more remarkable their group behaviors become.